Experiences with the easycap DC60 audio and video capture adapter on Linux

 • The Easycap works even if it is connected to an USB 2.0 hub.

-• Some USB 3.0 hosts may have bandwith limitation, then it can have problems with stk1160.
+• Some USB 3.0 hosts may have bandwith limitation, then it can cause problems with stk1160.

 • Two (or more) stk1160 devices working side by side on one system